 I always have a few bottles of this on hand once warm weather rolls around.
 It’s just wonderful. it is an absolutely amazing rosé from Provence.
 It’s so bright and refreshing (and not too sweet) with delicate flavors of strawberry, rose petals, and herbs.

 archery summit rosé

 I first tried this when I visited the Willamette Valley several years ago.
 It’s just a really nice, easy to drink rosé.
 Really smooth without any sort of bite.

 White Wines I like.

 I don’t drink white wine very often but when I do I love a citrus-forward Sauvignon Blanc.
-The two below are absolute favorites!
+I’ve been wanting to switch things up and try more wines that have notes of stone fruit or are high acid whites.
+The options below are absolute favorites!